twofold-rsc/twofold/sites/website/src/pages/docs/guides/pages.md

 ## Index pages

 Pages nested under directories create a hierarchy of URLs.
-When a directory contains an `index.page.tsx` file, the page will be rendered when visiting the directory's URL.
+When a directory contains an `index.page.tsx` file it is used to render the URL of the directory.

 ```tsx
 // src/pages/posts/index.page.tsx